The goal of this page is to address some of the frequently asked questions about SPARKS!

 This year, there will be Early Bird registration, which will feature discounted pricing on tickets, and Regular registration.

-Early Bird Registration is closed.
+Registration is officially closed.

 5. What is the cancellation policy?